yugabyte/terraform-provider-ybm/docs/resources/cluster.md

 - `backup_schedules` (Attributes List) (see [below for nested schema](#nestedatt--backup_schedules))
 - `cloud_type` (String) The cloud provider where the cluster is deployed: AWS or GCP.
 Default GCP.
 - `cluster_allow_list_ids` (List of String) List of IDs of the allow lists assigned to the cluster.
+- `cluster_endpoints` (Map of String) The endpoints used to connect to the cluster by region.
 - `cluster_id` (String) The ID of the cluster.
 Created automatically when a cluster is created.
 Used to get a specific cluster.
 - `fault_tolerance` (String) The fault tolerance of the cluster.
 - `project_id` (String) The ID of the project this cluster belongs to.